Fellow, 1977-1980, University of Minnesota School of Public Health, Preventive Cardiology

 Health Policy, Global Health, Community Health, Tobacco Prevention and Control

-As Professor in the Division of Health Management & Policy, Dr. Pechacek provides leadership in teaching, research and service to the School of Public Health.
-He also is a Senior Investigator in the Georgia State University’s Tobacco Center of Regulatory Science.
+As Research Professor of Health Management & Policy, Dr. Terry Pechacek provides leadership in teaching, research and service to the School of Public Health.

-Before coming to Georgia State University, Dr. Pechacek served as deputy director for research translation at the CDC′s Office on Smoking and Health (OSH) since 2012.
+Before coming to Georgia State, Dr. Pechacek served as deputy director for research translation at the Center for Disease Control and Prevention′s Office on Smoking and Health (OSH) since 2012.
 Dr. Pechacek came to CDC as a visiting scientist and senior biomedical research scientist in 1995.
 In 1999, he was appointed the associate director for science for OSH.
 He is the senior author of the 1999 Best Practices for Comprehensive Tobacco Control Programs and the 2007 Update, and has also been involved in the preparation of Surgeon General Reports on Smoking and Health since 1979.
+He was a lead scientist in the development and implementation of almost all national and international surveys of tobacco use since the 1980s, including the National Youth Tobacco Survey, Global Youth Tobacco Survey, National Adult Tobacco Survey, and Global Adult Tobacco Survey as well as a senior technical advisor in the revisions and updates to the National Survey of Drug Use and Health, Behavioral Risk Factor Surveillance System, and Youth Risk Behavior Survey.
 Dr. Pechacek was the senior associate scientific editor and contributing author of “The Health Consequences of Smoking—50 Years of Progress” released in January 2014.

 Dr. Pechacek earned his Ph.D. in counseling/clinical psychology from the University of Texas at Austin in 1977.
 He completed a three-year postdoctoral fellowship in preventive cardiology at the University of Minnesota School of Public Health.
 After his fellowship, Dr. Pechacek remained at Minnesota as an assistant and then associate professor and developed population-based interventions for the Minnesota Heart Health Program.
 In 1986, Dr. Pechacek joined the National Cancer Institute in Washington, D.C., leading the Community Intervention Trial for Smoking Cessation (COMMIT) and the early development of the American Stop Smoking Intervention Trial (ASSIST).
 He also served as acting chief of the Smoking Tobacco and Cancer Branch.
 From 1991 to 1995, Dr. Pechacek was an associate professor at the Department of Social and Preventive Medicine, SUNY at Buffalo Medical School, Buffalo, N.Y.